Weiming-Hu/AnalogsEnsemble/README.md

 `gribConverter` provides the functionality to convert from a GRIB2 file format to NetCDF file format directly that is ready to be used by other Analog computation tools like `similarityCalculator`.
 By default, this tool is **NOT** built.

+`gribConverter` uses `Eccodes`. `Eccodes` is not reliable when dealing with multi-field messages. **Always remember to make sure the GRIB file is flat which means it does not include any multi-field messages**.
+Check [here](http://bit.ly/avoidMultiField) for how to check this.

 If you have already installed `Eccodes` on your system, to build `gribConverter`, you need to include the following parameters.
 The order of the parameters does not matter.

 ```